Mandaluyong: Barangays

 Mandaluyong is politically subdivided into 27 barangays.

 Climate

 Mandaluyong's climate is classified as tropical.
 In winter, there is much less rainfall in Mandaluyong than in summer.
 This climate is considered to be Aw according to the Köppen-Geiger climate classification.
 The temperature here averages 27.2 C. In a year, the average rainfall is 2093 mm.
 Precipitation is the lowest in February, with an average of 8 mm.
 With an average of 448 mm, the most precipitation falls in August.
 At an average temperature of 29.2 C, May is the hottest month of the year.
 January has the lowest average temperature of the year.
 It is 25.5 C. Between the driest and wettest months, the difference in precipitation is 440 mm.
 During the year, the average temperatures vary by 3.7 C.

 Demographics

+As of the 2020 census, Mandaluyong has a population of 425,758 residents and a population density of approximately 45,830 PD/km2.
+Residents of Mandaluyong are referred to as "Mandaleños," with almost all being Filipinos of various ethnicities.

+Mandaluyong is predominantly Roman Catholic, with a minority distributed among religious denominations including the Iglesia ni Cristo, Evangelical Christianity, Protestantism, Jehovah’s Witness, and Philippine Independent Church.

 Economy

 The city is home to a number of shopping centers, entertainment hubs, commercial establishments, high-rise offices, residential condominiums and hotels.
 The city is one of the important business and financial areas in the metropolis.